 My kids were so intrigued by the matchstick puzzles we did yesterday that they wanted to do more of them.
 You can check the matchsticks puzzles we did yesterday here.
-Today, I decided to introduce them to a different set of puzzles where they had to move a certain number of matchstick to change the direction of the given object.
+Today, I decided to introduce them to a different set of puzzle where they had to move a certain number of matchstick to change the direction of the given object.
 It was challenging initially but once they did the first puzzle they got the hang of it.
 So, let’s get that lateral side of the brain working.

-The chair has fallen over and we need to move 3 matchsticks to bring it back in the upright position.
+Challenge: The chair has fallen over, and we need to move 3 matchsticks to bring it back to its upright position.

-Solution: To restore the chair to its original upright position, move the horizontal matchstick of the fallen chair’s back on top of the front legs so that it becomes the back of the chair in upright position.
-Place the back legs of the fallen chair under the front leg of the fallen chair.
-I hope it makes sense.
+Solution: To restore the chair to its original upright position, move the horizontal matchstick from the fallen chair’s back on top of the front legs.
+By doing so, it becomes the back of the chair in its upright position.
+Then, place the back legs of the fallen chair under the front legs.
+Voilà!
+The chair stands tall again.

 East – West Facing Chair

-A chair is facing in the eastward direction, move 2 matchsticks to make it face in the westward direction
+Challenge: A chair is currently facing eastward.
+Move 2 matchsticks to make it face in the westward direction.

-A fish is swimming in upward direction, move 2 matchsticks to make it swim in another direction.
+Challenge: A fish is swimming upward, and we need to move 2 matchsticks to make it swim in another direction.

-A dog is facing in the forward direction, move 2 matchsticks to make it look in the backward direction.
+Challenge: A dog is currently facing forward, and we need to move 2 matchsticks to make it look in the backward direction.

 Solution: To have the dog face backward, reposition the two matchsticks in such a way that they create a mirror image of the triangular face of the dog.
 This reversal will make the dog appear to look behind.